BenjaminCooper-WAF/BenjaminCooper-WAF/README.md

 ## Right now, I’m focused on:
 * Cloud and infrastructure
 * Security and resilience
-* Building hands-on IT projects,
+* Building hands-on IT projects
 * Learning by doing
 * Levelling up one project at a time